xbforce/kooxss/README.md

 **USAGE**

-You only need to put urls in a file and use that file as an argument in kooxss:
+You only need to put URLs in a file and use that file as an argument in kooxss:

 ```
 $ kooxss urls.txt
 ```

 KooXSS will get rid of URLs which don't have any parameter.
-It also make the list of URLs unique to avoid testing a URL twice.
+It also makes the list of URLs unique to avoid testing a URL twice.
 URLs should start with ```http``` or ```https```.

 Hope it helps you find some XSS;)